 “When users visited a website, they made split-second decisions and judgments about the organization based on what they initially saw.
 Having a professionally designed website immediately built trust among site visitors.”

-Example of Great Visual Design
+Example of Great Visual Design for Nonprofits

 City Year is an example of solid, well-planned nonprofit website design in action.